Hudrolax/trade_db/README.md

 # trade_db
-Database for storing trade history
+The service for storing the history of trading data The service use FastAPI.
+You can see docks on http://service:port/docs